ljervis/Bioinformatics_Labs/labreport/CSE185_Week1_LabReport.md

 | ------------------ | ------------------------ | ------------------ |
 | 7107040 | 6904494 | 6899109 |

-EcoliWiki was used to gather information about the genes that were affected by these mutations and possible cellular effects of the mutations.
+EcoliWiki and google was used to gather information about the genes that were affected by these mutations and possible cellular effects of the mutations.
 The results are summarized in the table below.

 | Gene Name | Function | Possible Cellular Effects |
 | --------- | -------- | ------------------------- |